National and Provincial Initiatives

 Food Banks Canada is a national charitable organization dedicated to helping Canadians living with hunger by supporting more than 500 food banks across the country.
 Food Banks Canada initiates numerous food and fundraisers to help food banks meet the needs of their communities.
 When you see these events, know that your participation will make a difference right here at home!

-National initiatives we are involved with include: Every Plate Full, Catelli Feed the Hope, Corus Feeds Kids, Hunger Awareness Week, Walmart Fight Hunger, Spark Change, Loblaw’s, Subway, Campbells Help Hunger Disappear.
+National initiatives we are involved with include: Every Plate Full, Catelli Feed the Hope, Corus Feeds Kids, Hunger Awareness Week, Walmart Fight Hunger, Spark Change, Loblaw’s, Subway, After the Bell, and Campbells Help Hunger Disappear.

 A FRESH take on collaboration